MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- invalidInput:** - the targeted property in invalid in some way

-   - target: {name} - the name property cannot be null or whitespace
+   - target: {name} - the name property can't be null or whitespace

-   - target: {email} - the email property cannot be null or whitespace
+   - target: {email} - the email property can't be null or whitespace

 **- requestBodyRequired:** - the request body must be provided